Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Introduction

 There are various learning paradigms considered in the grammatical inference literature, roughly classified into \emph{passive} and \emph{active}.
 We mention here the two central ones.
-In \emph{passive learning} the model of \emph{learning from finite data} refers to the following problem: given a finite sample $T\subseteq \Sigma^* \times \{0,1\}$ of labeled words, a learning algorithm $\alg{A}$ should return an acceptor $\aut{C}$ that agrees with the sample $T$.
+In \emph{passive learning} the model of \emph{learning from finite data} refers to the following problem: given a finite sample $T\subseteq \Sigma^* \times \{0,1\}$ of labeled words, a learning algorithm $\alg{L}$ should return an acceptor $\aut{C}$ that agrees with the sample $T$.
 That is, for every $(w,l)\in T$ the following holds: $w\in\sema{\aut{C}}$ iff $l=1$ (where $\sema{\aut{C}}$ is the language accepted by $\aut{C}$).
-The class $\class{C}$ is \emph{identifiable in the limit using polynomial time and data} if and only if there exists a polynomial time algorithm $\alg{A}$ that takes as input a labeled sample $T$ and outputs an acceptor $\rep{C}\in \class{C}$ that is consistent with $T$, and $\alg{A}$ also satisfies the following condition.
-If $L$ is any language recognized by an automaton from class $\class{C}$, then there exists a labeled sample $T_L$ consistent with $L$ of length bounded by a polynomial in $\size(L)$, and for any labeled sample $T$ consistent with $L$ such that $T_L \subseteq T$, on input $T$ the algorithm $\alg{A}$ produces an acceptor $\rep{C}$ that recognizes $L$.
-In this case, $T_L$ is termed a \emph{characteristic sample} for the algorithm $\alg{A}$.
-In some cases (e.g., DFAs) there is also a polynomial time algorithm to compute a characteristic sample for $\alg{A}$, given an acceptor $\rep{C}\in \class{C}$.
+The class $\class{C}$ is \emph{identifiable in the limit using polynomial time and data} if and only if there exists a polynomial time algorithm $\alg{L}$ that takes as input a labeled sample $T$ and outputs an acceptor $\rep{C}\in \class{C}$ that is consistent with $T$, and $\alg{L}$ also satisfies the following condition.
+If $L$ is any language recognized by an automaton from class $\class{C}$, then there exists a labeled sample $T_L$ consistent with $L$ of length bounded by a polynomial in $\size(L)$, and for any labeled sample $T$ consistent with $L$ such that $T_L \subseteq T$, on input $T$ the algorithm $\alg{L}$ produces an acceptor $\rep{C}$ that recognizes $L$.
+In this case, $T_L$ is termed a \emph{characteristic sample} for the algorithm $\alg{L}$.
+The definition of identifiability in the limit using polynomial time and data relates to learning paradigms considering a \emph{teacher-learner} pair~\cite{GoldmanM96}.
+While identification in the limit using polynomial time and data does not require that the characteristic set can be computed in polynomial time, if one is interested in devising a teacher that can train a learner, having a teacher that can compute a characteristic set in polynomial time is also desired.
+The definition of \emph{efficiently teachable} adds this requirement.
+In \Cref{sec:notions-learnability-teachability} we define several notions related to efficient teachability and learnability, the stronger one is \emph{efficiently teachable}.
+The question which representations of regular $\omega$-languages are efficiently teachable is the focus of this paper.